 If so, what steps can we take to translate the lessons of the past into future

-policy?
 This article outlines the results of a pilot project conducted by Trócaire and

 National University of Ireland (NUI) Galway on using history as a tool for

 policy-making in the humanitarian sector.
-It begins by reflecting on the need for
+It begins

-principles.
 The last article exemplifies the journal’s ambition to create a bridge between

 academia and practitioners.
 The joint contribution by historian Kevin O’Sullivan

 and aid worker Réiseal Ní Chéilleachair describes the results of a